Targeting

 - Show a Flow to users who have taken a specific action in the product (e.g. an upsell once they use something 10 times)

-- Show a Flow to users who have completed a another Flow (e.g. a “next steps” Flow after a user completes an initial onboarding Flow)
+- Show a Flow to users who have completed another Flow (e.g. a “next steps” Flow after a user completes an initial onboarding Flow)

 Step targeting